wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    7. Run again to verify that the result is 4, which makes the test pass.
    <br /><br />

+   ### Fork test assets repository to your account

 1. View the repository of a sample app, containing test assets targeting its sample site:

    <a target="_blank" href="https://github.com/juliemr/protractor-demo/">https://github.com/juliemr/protractor-demo</a>

 1. Notice the repo has not been updated since 2015.
 So it will likely encounter deprecation and security errors if built locally.

    There are also Pull Requests and Issues pending for a long time.